HB-668

 Plain Language

-Mental health service providers face three categorical prohibitions on AI use: (1) AI may not make independent therapeutic decisions — every therapeutic decision requires professional judgment; (2) AI may not directly interact with clients in therapeutic communication without provider oversight — the definition of therapeutic communication is broad, covering clinical interactions, emotional support, guidance, treatment plan collaboration, and behavioral feedback; and (3) AI may not generate therapeutic recommendations, diagnose, or implement treatment plans without the licensed professional's review, oversight, and approval.
-AI may still be used for administrative support tasks that do not involve therapeutic communication (e.g., scheduling, billing, logistics communications).
+Mental health service providers face three categorical prohibitions on AI use: (1) AI may not make independent therapeutic decisions; (2) AI may not directly interact with clients in any form of therapeutic communication without provider oversight; and (3) AI may not generate therapeutic recommendations, diagnose, or implement treatment plans without the licensed professional's review, oversight, and approval.
+The definition of therapeutic communication is broad — it covers not only direct clinical interactions but also emotional support, empathy in response to distress (including suicidal ideation), treatment plan collaboration, and behavioral feedback.
+This effectively means an AI system cannot autonomously deliver any aspect of therapy, even supportive or empathic responses, without provider oversight.

 Statutory Text